dermatologist/dhti/README.md

 </p>

 ## Description
-*Dhanvantari rose out of the water with his four hands, holding a pot full of elixirs!*
+**Dhanvantari rose out of the water with his four hands, holding a pot full of elixirs!**

 Gen AI can transform medicine but needs a framework for collaborative research and practice.
-Dhanvantari is a reference architecture for such a framework that integrates an EMR (OpenMRS), Gen AI application server (LangServe), self-hosted LLMs (Ollama), vector store (redis), monitoring (LangFuse), FHIR data repository (HAPI) and a graph database (Neo4j) in one docker-compose.
-Dhanvantari is inspired by Bhamini and aims to facilitate GenAI adoption and research in areas with low resources.
+Dhanvantari is a reference architecture for such a framework that integrates an EMR ([OpenMRS](https://openmrs.org/)), Gen AI application server ([LangServe](https://python.langchain.com/v0.2/docs/langserve/)), self-hosted LLMs ([Ollama](https://ollama.com/)), vector store ([redis](https://redis.io/)), monitoring ([LangFuse](https://langfuse.com/)), FHIR repository with CQL support ([HAPI + Alphora](https://cloud.alphora.com/sandbox/r4/cqm/)) and a graph utilities ([Neo4j](https://neo4j.com/)) in one docker-compose.
+Dhanvantari is inspired by [Bahmni](https://www.bahmni.org/) and aims to facilitate GenAI adoption and research in areas with low resources.

-Dhanvantari supports installable Gen AI routines through LangServe templates called **elixirs** and installable UI elements through OpenMRS O3 React container (called **conch shell**).
-It uses Medprompt for base classes and Fhiry for FHIR processing.
+The essence of Dhanvantari is modularity with an emphasis on configuration!
+It is non-opinionated on LLMs, hyperparameters and pretty much everything.
+Dhanvantari supports installable Gen AI routines through LangServe templates (which we call **elixir**) and installable UI elements through [OpenMRS O3](https://o3-docs.openmrs.org/) React container (which we call **conch**).

-Developers, Build elixirs & conch shells for Dhanvantari!
-Researchers, Use Dhanvantari for testing your prompts, chains and agents!
+Dhanvantari is a reference architecture for Gen AI in healthcare. [paper](https://nuchange.ca)

+## Developers

+Developers can build elixirs and conchs for Dhanvantari.
+Elixirs are LangChain templates for backend GenAI functionality.
+By convention, Elixirs are prefixed with *dhti-elixi-* and all elixirs depend on [dhti_elixir_base]() which provides some base classes and defines dependencies.
+Conches are [OpenMRS O3s](https://o3-docs.openmrs.org/) and follow the standard naming convention *openmrs-esm-*.
+A separate container for conchs is on our roadmap.  **This repository provides a command-line-interface (CLI) to make development easy.**

+## Researchers

+Dhanvantari provides an easy method to deploy language models and Gen AI applications.
+This serves as a platform for testing prompts, chains and agents.
+Since the stack uses the FHIR data model, it is easy to load synthetic data.
+Tools to fine-tune language models for the stack are on our roadmap.
+We encourage all language models built for this platform to be open sourced on [HuggingFace](https://huggingface.co/) with the names starting with *dhti-*. **This repository provides a command-line-interface (CLI) to make prototyping easy.**

-Join us to make the Gen AI world equitable and help doctors save lives!
+**Join us to make the Gen AI equitable and help doctors save lives!**

-# Try it out.
-It takes only a few minutes to setup GenAI backed EMR in your local machine!
+## *Try it out!
+It takes only a few minutes to setup GenAI backed EMR in your local machine!*

 ## Steps:

 * Git clone this repository: `git clone https://github.com/dermatologist/dhti.git && cd dhti`
 * Install the required packages: `npm install`
+* Build the CLI: `npm run build`
+* Install CLI locally: `npm link`
+* Test the CLI: `dhti-cli help`

-## Create a work directory (**Optional**).
+### Create a work directory (**Optional**).
 Default is *~/dhti*
 * Create a work directory: `mkdir dhti`

-## Create a new docker-compose
+### Create a new docker-compose
-* Create a new docker-compose file: `./bin/dev.js compose add -m ollama -m redis -m openmrs -m langserve`
+* Create a new docker-compose file: `dhti-cli compose add -m ollama -m redis -m openmrs -m langserve`

 * The docker-compose.yml is created with the following services:
     - Ollama (LLM model server)